-1.1.1 Acceptance of the rules

-- a) All members of the EA shall accept and be bound by these rules. - b) Making an entry for any event constitutes implicit acceptance of these rules. - c) Competitors are responsible for knowing and complying with these rules.
+- 1.1 Conditions of Entry - 1.1.1 Acceptance of the rules - a) All members of the EA shall accept and be bound by these rules. - b) Making an entry for any event constitutes implicit acceptance of these rules. - c) Competitors are responsible for knowing and complying with these rules.
 It remains the full responsibility of the rider to comply with the equipment rules as outlined. - d) Breach of the rules may entail elimination unless other penalties are stipulated.

 These Rules must be read in conjunction with the EA General Regulations.
-In cases of conflict of interpretation between the provisions of the Rules the principles of the EA General Regulations will take precedence (EA General Regulation Article 99.8).
+In cases of conflict of interpretation between the provisions of the Rules the principles of the EA General Regulations will take precedence (EA General Regulations article 99.8)

-Should any issue arise with regards to the interpretation of any Show Horse Rule, it shall be referred to the EASHC for determination.
-The EASHC will determine what interpretation is to be given and this decision will be binding, and no appeal or protest will be permitted.
+Should any issue arise with regards to the interpretation of any Show Horse rule it shall be referred to the EASHC for determination.

+The EASHC will determine what interpretation is to be given and this decision will be binding and no appeal or protest will be permitted
-1.1.2 EA Membership

-Competitors must hold the minimum necessary level of EA membership.
-Refer to the EA General Regulations and EA Membership By-laws for membership and horse registration requirements.

-1.1.3 Childs/Junior Classes

-Childs/Junior classes are for riders 5-years and under 18-years on the 1st January of each year (excluding leading rein).
+- 1.1.2 Competitors must hold the minimum necessary level of EA membership.
+Refer to the General Regulations for membership and horse registration requirements. - 1.1.3 Childs/Junior Classes - a) Childs/Junior classes are for riders 5 year and under 18 years on the 1st January of each year (excluding leading rein).
 The class is to be judged on the suitability of the horse to be ridden by a child.
-First Ridden Pony/Hunter ponies to be ridden by a child 5 and under 12 years of age.
-Small Pony/Hunter Ponies are to be ridden by a child 14 years and under.
-The class is to be judged on the suitability of the horse to be ridden by a child.

-1.1.4 Horse

-Horses shall be shown at their current recorded height and must hold a current EA Height Certificate to compete at any EA event EXCEPT the Australasian Show Horse and Rider Championships at which horses must be shown in the height class in which they qualified at their State Horse of the Year Titles.
+Small Ponies are to be ridden by a child 14 years and under. - 1.1.4 Horses shall be shown at their current recorded height and must hold a current EA Height Certificate to compete at any EA event including State and Australasian Horse of the Year Events.
 All certificates are valid for a stated period.
-Competitors shall carry their EA Registration Papers, Competition Licenses (in States where they are issued), EA Height Certificates and EA Membership Card at all affiliated shows and make them available for inspection upon request. (refer to the EA Measuring Rules).
+Competitors shall carry their EA Registration Papers, Competition Licenses (in States where they are issued), EA Height Certificates and EA Membership Card at all affiliated shows and make them available for inspection upon request.

-1.1.5 Horse and Rider Class Entry
+Horses or ponies that are over 8 years old and have three consecutive measurements that place the horse in the same height group over a three year period will be eligible for a Life Measurement certificate.
+(Refer to the EA Measuring Rules)

-The person making an entry shall ensure that the Athlete and horse are eligible and entered and shown only in the correct classes, and that the horse is entered and shown under its full EA registered name.
+- 1.1.5 The person making an entry shall ensure that the Competitor and horse are eligible and entered and shown only in the correct classes, and that the horse is entered and shown under its full EA registered name. - 1.1.6 A horse is ineligible to compete if its brands, microchip numbers and/or markings differ from those set out on its EA Registration Papers. - 1.1.7 No person shall deface or alter EA Registration Papers, EA Competition Licenses or EA Height Certificates. - 1.1.8 The Judge's decision shall be final subject to the outcome of any protest, report or investigation made within the Rules.

-1.1.6 Horse Eligibility

-A horse is ineligible to compete if its brands, microchip numbers, colour and/or markings differ from those set out on its EA Registration papers (however, colour enhancement is allowed).

-1.1.7 Horse Documents

-No person shall deface or alter EA Registration Papers, EA Competition Licences or EA height Certificates.

-1.1.8 Placing

-The Judge's decision shall be final subject to the outcome of any protest, report or investigation made within the Rules.

-1.1.9 Stallions

-Stallions are not permitted in Show Horse classes.
+1.1.9 Stallions are not permitted in show horse classes.